dankamongmen/notcurses/doc/man/man3/notcurses_stats.3.md

 the **struct notcurses** context. **planes** is the number of planes in the context.
 Neither of these stats can reach 0, due to the mandatory standard plane.

+**sprixelemissions** is the number of sprixel draws. **sprixelelisions** is the number of times a sprixel was elided--essentially, the number of times a sprixel appeared in a rendered frame without freshly drawing it.

 # NOTES